protojour/kano/README.md

 (cd examples/demo/; trunk serve --watch ../.. --features web)
 ```

-## strata-uxr
+## autostrata-basic-components
-Strata-UXR is a platform-agnostic UI component library.
+This is a very basic platform-agnostic UI component library.

 ## Reactivity
 AutoStrata will use a reactivity architecture inspired by https://docs.rs/leptos_reactive/latest/leptos_reactive/.